0bsnetwork/developer.0bsnetwork.com/docs/componentsandservices.md

 [https://client.testnet-0bsnetwork.com](https://client.testnet-0bsnetwork.com)

+### Faucet

+A 'Faucet' allows you to obtain free testnet coins in order to build your project.
+You can go to [https://explorer.0bsnetwork.com/testnet/faucet](https://explorer.0bsnetwork.com/testnet/faucet) and simply enter your address to obtain 250 free testnet coins

 ### Block Explorer

 Our block explorer lists all the blocks within our network, you can drill down to transaction level and see all the details.
 This is useful to look into transactions as you are developing to check you get the expected result.